Kerry Vachta

 Background

-Specializingin systems change and program evaluation; adaptive planning and learning; community-based and participatory research and evaluation; and strategic thought partnership, I have spent my career honing and applying the skills needed to support community-based, non-profit, educational, and philanthropic organizations in their pursuit of equity-centered, community-driven change - primarily around environment, food, and health.
-I help my partners create a shared vision, develop a plan to achieve that vision, and apply data gathered through systematic, typically multi-level/multi method, evaluation to assess how well the plan is working and the intended and unintended impacts of their efforts as they unfold.
-Through strategic thought partnership, we apply the resulting learning to make evidence-based adjustments to better align practice and process with desired outcomes to ultimately achieve success.
+Specializing in systems change and program evaluation; adaptive planning and learning; community-based and participatory research and evaluation; and strategic thought partnership, I have spent my career honing and applying the skills needed to support educational, community-based, non-profit, and philanthropic organizations in their pursuit of equity-centered, community-driven change - primarily around environment, food, and health.
+I help my partners create a shared vision, develop a plan to achieve that vision, and apply data gathered through systematic, typically multi-level/multi-method, evaluation to assess how well the plan is working and the intended and unintended impacts of their efforts as they unfold.
+Through strategic thought partnership, we apply the resulting learning to make evidence-informed adjustments to better align practice and processes with desired outcomes to ultimately drive success.

 Career